AxisCommunications/acap-rs-app-template/README.md

-# Example app using [ACAP] and [Rust]
+# Example app using ACAP and Rust

 > [!IMPORTANT]
 > This project is an experiment provided "as is".
 > While we strive to maintain it, there's no guarantee of ongoing support, and it may become unmaintained in the future.
 > Your contributions are appreciated, and feel free to fork and continue the journey if needed.

-This is a template that can be used to create a new app using ACAP and Rust.
+This is a template that can be used to create a new app using [Axis Camera Application Platform (ACAP)](https://axiscommunications.github.io/acap-documentation/) and Rust.
 To contribute to the crates that this template uses, please see [acap-rs](https://github.com/AxisCommunications/acap-rs).

 ## Quickstart guide